cvt-poc/cvt-intern/JobDescription.md

 - Receiving detailed feedback on your code and implementation approach
 - Creating comprehensive documentation of your learning journey
 - Adding substantial GitHub contributions to your professional portfolio
+- Leveraging AI and LLMs to accelerate development and enhance solutions
+- Learning to craft effective prompts for coding, testing, and documentation tasks
+- Gaining practical experience with AI-assisted DevOps workflows - a cutting-edge industry skill

 ## 🎯 What You'll Achieve